IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 ---

-This detailed SRS document captures the full scope of the QuickKart project based on the URD you provided.
+This detailed SRS document captures the full scope of the QuickKart project based on the URD created.
 It covers the system’s functional and non-functional requirements, architecture, dependencies, and external interfaces.